Tips On Moving to Oakland, CA

 In terms of walkability, Downtown Oakland is great!
 But the further you move away from downtown, the more you’ll need to rely on public transportation or a car to get around.

-Below is a walk score map, similar to the rent price heat map we talked about above.
-The greener the better.
-If you plan on walking, stay away from the yellow when looking for neighborhoods to live in.
+Below is a walk score map, and with this, the greener the better.
+If you plan on walking, stay away from the yellow areas when looking for neighborhoods to live in.
 Good thing for you Oakland doesn’t have any red!